- Pre-production checklist for E-learning video localization

 - Wrapping up

-Video format makes educational materials comprehensive and accessible.
-Video localization, that is, translating video content into multiple languages, is the next step on this path.
+What does E-learning video localization mean?
+The audiovisual makes educational materials comprehensive and accessible.
+Video localization, that is, translating content into multiple languages, is the next step on this path.

-Blue Carrot has been de-stressing video production for E-learning for years, and one of our expertises is video localization.
-In this article, we share our experience and recommendations to help you avoid unnecessary risks and expenses during your next video localization.
+Blue Carrot has been de-stressing animation production for E-learning for years, and one of our expertises is video localization.
+In this article, we explain the concept of E-learning video localization and recommendations to help you avoid unnecessary risks and expenses associated with it.

-Carefully preparing for video localization will result in fast and flawless production, fewer revisions, and much less stress for your team.
+E-learning video localization strategy usually includes a thoughtful approach to planning all your work ahead.
+Careful preparation for localization will result in fast and flawless production, fewer revisions, and much less stress for your team..
 Such preparation may be divided into two blocks: pre-production and post-production.

-Planning is a key to a flawless E-learning video localization.
+Planning is a key to a flawless E-learning materials localization.
 Consider the language differences (VO and texts lengths) before starting.

-If you already know which language you will be translating your video into and how the word length will change, inform the production team about it.
-In this case, they should consider text blocks size variations while working on your study video design.
+If you already know which language you will be translating your course into and how the word length will change, inform the production team about it.
+In this case, they should consider potential script resizing while working on your study animation design.
+An issue could be also resolved by thoughtful font management at the localization stage.

-There are several video editing hints to help you localize your video.
+There are several multimedia file editing hints to help you localize your course.
 First, a motion designer should not shorten the duration of compositions to the required minimum.
 Second, the loop effect should be added to animated elements.

-If any messages or visuals may offend the religious, national, or other feelings of your audience, or be interpreted ambiguously, it is better to replace them with neutral ones.
+In the pharmacy area, nearly 60% of companies admit they invest heavily in local audience research in order to come up with an efficient local marketing strategy.
+Why are local peculiarities so important for them?
+If any messages or visuals may offend the religious, national, or other feelings of your audience, or be interpreted ambiguously, it is better to replace them with neutral ones otherwise they may result in local reputation losses.

 To understand local perception specifics, use the World Value Survey’s Cultural Map as your cheat sheet.
 For liberal nations with self-expression values, highlight gender balance, racial diversity, and inclusion in general.
 For countries with traditionalistic societies, it would be better to appeal to family values and local customs (explore them through tourist websites).